Why Studying Biology is Important

 What is Biology?

 Biology is the study of all living things.
 In fact, the word "biology" comes from the Greek words bios which means "life" and logos which means "study."
 In short, it's the study of all living things.
 Biologists study the distribution, evolution, function, growth, origin, structure, and taxonomy of species.
 We're able to understand how our bodies work, how organisms work, how our cells work.
-It's the science that tells us what we are.
+It's the science that tells us everything about what we are.

-As you may have guessed, biology is a pretty large area of study.
+As you may have guessed, biology is a large area of study.
 It's so broad that there are entire branches of science within biology.
-Fields like genetics, agriculture, ecology, virology, and even paleontology are all within biology.
-These areas of science are grouped under biology is because they revolve around the basic principles of biology.
+Fields like genetics, agriculture, ecology, virology, and even paleontology are all under this umbrella because they all revolve around the same basic principles of biology.

 Why Is Biology Important?